baobabKoodaa/cybersecuritybase-project/README.md

 ---

 **A5,A8**: CSRF protection is disabled in config\SecurityConfiguration.java line 23.
 This should have been the easiest to find and fix just by removing "csrf().disable()" from the code.
-Here is an article on how to test for CSRF vulnerabilities: https://www.owasp.org/index.php/Testing_for_CSRF_(OTG-SESS-005)
+[Here](https://www.owasp.org/index.php/Testing_for_CSRF_(OTG-SESS-005)) is an article on how to test for CSRF vulnerabilities.

 **A5,A2**: Authentication vulnerable to brute force attacks.
 The system accepts passwords as short as 1 character and doesn't throttle login attempts.
 This makes brute force attacks easy (using OWASP ZAP for example).
 [Here](http://stackoverflow.com/questions/2681401/spring-security-how-to-implement-brute-force-detection-bfd) is an article about how to protect against brute force attacks with Spring.